 Within the localization process many issues can appear, which makes it really important to test localized products thoroughly.
-To achieve high quality and disclose as many issues as possible, all tests are usually performed in a “native”, localized environment.
+To achieve high quality and disclose as many issues as possible, localization testing is usually performed in a “native”, localized environment.
 So, starting the localization testers usually face following issues.

 All the text labels and other strings should be appropriately sized and have room to grow when the product is localized.
 As languages are different in word length, it is necessary to ensure that there is space for more text if needed, and dialogs are not written too tightly.
 Therefore, it is recommended to accommodate text one and a half the length of the English variant.

 Quite often menu items do not fit one line, in case like this it is advisable to resort to abbreviations.
 For example, in German the Help menu have to be translated as simply as a question mark to save space.

 A common practice of combining multiple strings into a single string may seem harmless, but when localized, the strings may become confusing or utterly incomprehensible to users.
 Consider, for instance, the simple practice of employing the user’s name to show possession of an item, such as “Jeff’s Document.”
 It is very easy to program by simply combining two strings: <username> & “’s Document.”
 But in most other languages it is impossible to show possession by simply adding a suffix to the noun as you can do in English.
 In Spanish you would have to say “El documento de” & <username>, requiring a change to the code base.
 It would be better not to combine strings as shown above.
 So, when it is necessary to combine words to express some compound ideas, use formats that can avoid number and gender agreement such as “Interval: Weeks” rather than “Weekly Interval”.